The Rust Community

 - Rust中文 Rust 语言中文 Chat 社区(非IRC频道)

-- #cargo is for discussion of Cargo, Rust’s package manager
+- #cargo is for discussion of Cargo, Rust’s package manager and home of the cargo team

 - #rust-bots notifications about Rust from a selection of bots